camerynbrock/site-creative/content/about/_index.md

 title: About me
 ---

-I am interested in using effective data visualization to more broadly communicate science to promote wildlife conservation.
+I am interested in using effective data visualization to more broadly communicate science and promote wildlife conservation.
 My background is in ecological research, primarily addressing anthropogenic impacts on birds worldwide.
 Now, I am working towards a master's degree at the Bren School of Environmental Science & Management (UCSB) to marry my ecology experience with technical skills in data analysis to drive real solutions.

 When I'm not doing schoolwork, I enjoy all things outdoors!
 My main hobbies are birding, wildlife photography, and hiking.
 I also enjoy vegan cooking, typically with the help of my two cats as sous chefs.